umterp/aws-lambda-auth-poc/README.md

 # Welcome to your CDK TypeScript project

-This is a blank project for CDK development with TypeScript.
+This is a dummy project for CDK development with TypeScript.
+The purpose of this package is to test the behavior when scaffolding an API Gateway with a lambda consumer and a lambda authorizer via the CDK.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.